MindsApplied/Minds_AI_EEG_Filter/README.md

 ```

 ### 1.1 Implementation
-After adding the package from language/python/mindsai_filter_python to your project directory, it can be called using the following:
+After adding the package `mindsai_filter_python` from language/python_version to your project directory, it can be called using the following:
 ```python
 import mindsai_filter_python as mai
 # data: (channels x timepoints) array